 Visiting Scholar and Postdoc Affairs Program (VSPA)

-Berkeley is host to more than 3,000 visitors from other universities, colleges, research laboratories, and government agencies who conduct research using University facilities.
-The Visiting Scholar and Postdoc Affairs (VSPA) Program was established to accommodate scholars with a PhD or equivalent degree to pursue their research and professional interests on the Berkeley campus.
+Berkeley is host to more than 4,000 visitors from other universities, colleges, research laboratories, and government agencies who conduct research using University facilities.
+The Visiting Scholar and Postdoc Affairs (VSPA) Program was established to assist and support scholars in the pursuit of their research and professional interests on the Berkeley campus.

-Four colleges—College of Chemistry, College of Engineering, College of Letters and Science, and College of Natural Resources—have decentralized authority to accept VSPA affiliates.
+Certain departments/colleges — College of Chemistry, College of Engineering, and College of Natural Resources — have decentralized authority to accept VSPA affiliates.
 All other campus units are under the auspices of the central VSPA Program.
 For more information, visit the VSPA website.